User-assigned managed identity

 Цей контент ще не доступний вашою мовою.

-In this article, you learn how to add or reference user-assigned managed identities (UMIs).
-You can add UMIs in your Aspire applications to securely access Azure resources.
-A UMI is a standalone Azure resource that you can assign to one or more service resources.
-UMIs give you more control over identity management and resource access.
+A user-assigned managed identity is a standalone Azure resource that you assign to one or more Azure service resources, giving you explicit control over identity management and resource access.

 Add a user-assigned managed identity

-Section titled “Add a user-assigned managed identity”To create a new user-assigned managed identity, use the AddAzureUserAssignedIdentity API in your distributed application builder:
+Section titled “Add a user-assigned managed identity”To create a new user-assigned managed identity, use the AddAzureUserAssignedIdentity (or addAzureUserAssignedIdentity) API:

 var builder = DistributedApplication.CreateBuilder(args);